Polynomial Bounds for the Grid-Minor Theorem: Preliminaries

 \subsection{A Tree with Many Leaves or a Long $2$-Path}

-Suppose we are given any connected $n$-vertex graph $Z$.
-A simple path $P$ in $Z$ is called a \emph{$2$-path} iff every vertex $v\in P$ has degree $2$ in $Z$.
-In particular, $P$ must be an induced path in $Z$.
+Suppose we are given a connected $n$-vertex graph $Z$.
+A path $P$ in $Z$ is called a \emph{$2$-path} if every vertex $v\in P$ has degree $2$ in $Z$.
 The following theorem, due to Leaf and Seymour~\cite{LeafS12} states that we can find either a spanning tree with many leaves or a long $2$-path in $Z$.
 For completeness, the proof appears in the Appendix.

-\begin{theorem} Let $Z$ be any connected $n$-vertex graph, and $\ell\geq 1,p\geq 1$ any integers with $\frac n {2\ell}\geq p+5$.
-Then there is an efficient algorithm that either finds a spanning tree $T$ with at least $\ell$ leaves in $Z$, or a $2$-path of length at least $p$ in $Z$. \end{theorem}
+\begin{theorem} There is an efficient algorithm, that, given a connected $n$-vertex graph $Z$, and integers $L\geq 1,p\geq 1$ with $\frac n {2L}\geq p+5$, either finds a spanning tree $T$ with at least $L$ leaves in $Z$, or a $2$-path containing at least $p$ vertices in $Z$. \end{theorem}